The tourism legacy of the Olympic Games

 The Queen Elizabeth Olympic Park in London was built for the Summer Olympic Games in 2012.

-Courtesy London Legacy Development Corporation
+Courtesy The London Legacy Development Corporation

 In 2012, right before the Olympic Agenda 2020 was adopted, London hosted the Summer Olympic Games.
 This Olympic stint didn't offer Barcelona levels of tourism transformation -- perhaps because, as economics and environmental studies expert Victor A. Matheson jokingly put it: "The Olympics aren't going to put London on the map because if London isn't already on your map, you really need to get yourself a new map."

-Note: Editor's note: This article has been amended to reflect that the estimated cost of Sochi's Olympic Games is $50 billion, not million and visitor numbers in Piedmont were 3.3 million in 2006, not 2016.